 Other required properties that Appli-Thane 7300 met included:

 Testing proved the adhesive solved the engineer’s application challenges.
-By incorporating Appli-Thane 7300, the engineer was able to meet the new design criteria for the board as well as ensure the new adhesive was suitable for robotic dispensing.
+By incorporating Appli-Thane 7300, the engineer was able to meet the new design criteria for the board as well as ensure the new adhesive was suitable for automatic dispensing.